joao-jorge/voteapi/FUNCTIONALITIES.md

-When building an online voting API, you'll need to implement various functionalities to ensure the system works effectively, securely, and efficiently.
-Here’s a detailed list of functionalities you might consider incorporating:
 1. User Management
 1.1.
 User Registration

-    Allow users to create accounts with necessary details (username, password, and role).
-    Implement input validation and password hashing for security.

 1.2.
 User Authentication

-    Enable users to log in using their credentials.
-    Generate and manage JSON Web Tokens (JWT) or other authentication tokens for session management.

 1.3.
 User Roles and Permissions

-    Define different roles (e.g., voter, admin) with specific permissions.
-    Control access to different API endpoints based on user roles.

 1.4.
 User Profile Management

-    Allow users to update their profile information, including changing passwords.

 2. Election Management
 2.1.
 Create and Manage Elections

-    Admins should be able to create new elections with details such as title, start and end dates, and candidates.
-    Provide endpoints to update or delete existing elections.

 2.2.
 List Elections

-    Allow users to view available elections.

 2.3.
 View Election Details

-    Enable users to get detailed information about specific elections, including candidates and voting status.

 2.4.
 Schedule and End Elections

-    Implement functionality to start and end elections based on scheduled times.

 3. Voting Process
 3.1.
 Vote Casting

-    Allow authenticated users to cast votes for candidates in an election.
-    Ensure that each user can vote only once per election.

 3.2.
 Vote Verification

-    Implement checks to prevent double voting and ensure votes are cast during the election period.

 3.3.
 View Voting Status

-    Provide endpoints for users to check if they have already voted and view voting status.

 4. Results and Reporting
 4.1.
 View Election Results

-    Allow users and admins to view the results of completed elections.

 4.2.
 Results Aggregation

-    Aggregate and calculate results based on votes cast.

 4.3.
 Reporting and Analytics

-    Generate reports and analytics on election data, such as total votes per candidate.

 5. Security
 5.1.
 Authentication and Authorization

-    Secure endpoints with authentication and authorization mechanisms.
-    Use JWTs or OAuth for secure access.

 5.2.
 Data Encryption

-    Encrypt sensitive data, including user passwords and vote records.

 5.3.
 Input Validation

-    Validate all input to prevent injection attacks and other vulnerabilities.

 5.4.
 Rate Limiting

-    Implement rate limiting to prevent abuse and ensure fair use.

 5.5.
 Audit Logging

-    Maintain logs of voting activities and administrative actions for auditing purposes.

 6. Administration and Maintenance